 Your nose is stuffy, your throat is scratchy, and your head is pounding.
 Is it a cold or the seasonal flu?
-Symptoms can overlap, so unless your doctor runs a flu test—a quick check done with a swab from the back of your nose or throat—as soon as you start to get sick, it’s hard to know for sure.
+Symptoms can overlap, so unless your doctor runs a rapid flu test — a quick check done with a cotton swab from the back of your nose or throat — as soon as you start to get sick, it’s hard to know for sure.
 Here are some basic guidelines on how to tell the difference between cold and flu symptoms, and what to do if you have either one of these infections.

 The common cold is called “common” for a reason.
-This seasonal respiratory infection is the leading cause of doctor’s office visits and missed work or school days each year.
-In fact, according to the National Institute of Allergy and Infectious Diseases, approximately 22 million school days are lost each year in the United States due to the common cold (NIAID, 2012).
+This seasonal respiratory infection is a leading cause of doctor’s office visits and missed work or school days each year.
+In fact, according to the Centers for Disease Control and Prevention, approximately 22 million school days are lost each year in the United States due to the common cold.

 While a cold generally resolves quickly, symptoms can last for up to two weeks.
 However, unlike the flu, symptoms are generally mild and in most cases do not lead to any serious health complications.

 According to the Mayo Clinic, more than 100 different viruses can cause the common cold.
-However, the rhinovirus is most often the one that makes people sneeze and sniffle, and it’s highly contagious (Mayo, 2011).
+However, the rhinovirus is most often the one that makes people sneeze and sniffle, and it’s highly contagious.
+Other frequent cold-causing pathogens include coronaviruses and respiratory syncytial viruses.
 Most cold-causing viruses thrive in environments with low humidity, which may be why colds are more common during the fall and winter months.
-However, you can catch a cold any time during the year.
+However, you can catch a cold any time of year.

-When someone who’s sick sneezes or coughs, he or she sends virus-filled droplets flying through the air.
+When someone who’s sick sneezes or coughs, they send virus-filled droplets flying through the air.
 You can get sick if you touch a surface (such as a countertop or doorknob) that has recently been handled by a cold-infected person, and then touch your nose, mouth, or eyes.

 If you have a cold, you’ll probably experience symptoms such as: